Department of Science, Technology, Engineering & Mathematics: Mathematics

 - VI.
 Catalog Course Description

-- This course provides preparation for study in algebra.
-Topics include a review of basic arithmetic skills, fractions and decimals, an introduction to signed numbers, variables, and equation solving.
+This course provides preparation for study in algebra.
+Topics include a review of basic arithmetic skills, fractions, and decimals, an introduction to signed numbers, variables, equation solving, and data analysis.
 Transferability is determined by transfer institution.

 - VII.
 Required Course Content and Direction